-of the TRIPS, on the Nature and Scope of Obligations, states, "Members shall be free to determine the appropriate method of implementing the provisions of this Agreement within their own legal system and practice."
-Article 7 on Objectives,11 Article 8 on Principles12, and Article 40 on the Control of Anti-Competitive Practices in Contractual Licenses,13 make it clear that Members are expected to protect the public interest in a wide range of areas including the protection of public health, the promotion of innovation, the transfer and diffusion of technology, the control of anti-competitive practices, and other measures.
+The WTO leaves each Member considerable discretion in implementing the TRIPS Agreement.
+Article 1 of the TRIPS Agreement, on the Nature and Scope of Obligations, states, "Members shall be free to determine the appropriate method of implementing the provisions of this Agreement within their own legal system and practice".
+Article 7 on Objectives, 11 Article 8 on Principles 12 and Article 40 on the Control of Anti-Competitive Practices in Contractual Licences, 13 make it clear that Members are expected to protect the public interest in a wide range of areas including the protection of public health, the promotion of innovation, the transfer and diffusion of technology, the control of anti-competitive practices and other measures.

-Article 31 of the TRIPS can be implemented in a variety of different ways.14 If they so choose, a WTO Member may create a system that effectively gives any third party the right to use a patent, subject only to the requirement that of remuneration for right owners.15 The procedural and substantive requirements of Article 31 are not difficult if a Member chooses the appropriate legislative framework.
-For example, an entirely administrative framework is permitted, and Members can curtail or eliminate judicial review or injunctive relief, and limit the remedies available against non-voluntary authorizations of use "to payment of remuneration in accordance with subparagraph (h) of Article 31."
+Article 31 of the TRIPS Agreement can be implemented in a variety of different ways.
+14 If it so chooses, a WTO Member may create a system that effectively gives any third party the right to use a patent, subject only to the requirement of remuneration for right owners.
+15 The procedural and substantive requirements of Article 31 are not difficult if a Member chooses the appropriate legislative framework.
+For example, an entirely administrative framework is permitted, and Members can curtail or eliminate judicial review or injunctive relief, and limit the remedies available against non-voluntary authorizations of use "to payment of remuneration in accordance with subparagraph (h) of Article 31".
 16